fqantonio/GoingInductive/README.md

 # ABSTRACT

 Even though the research about the impact of using specific methodologies or educational procedures is well developed, this work analyses an educational strategic change impact: from deductive to inductive methods.
 This paper argues that you should, as a teacher of science and tech of young students, **move to an inductive strategy**, for the learning design flow, in a bLearning setting.
-In fact, overall, 4C/ID bLearning methodology doesn't provide an overwhelming advantage over Direct Instruction, mostly because of the sample underlying effects, however it is possible to claim with some robustness, under the set of several sample results, that for Lab Practice, there is a positive impact.
+In fact, overall, 4C/ID bLearning methodology doesn't provide an overwhelming advantage over Direct Instruction, mostly because of the sample underlying effects, however it is possible to claim with some robustness, under the set of several sample results, that for Lab Practice, there is a major positive impact.
 For school success and learning transfer there is a less positive effect and a widespread negative impact for social skills.
 Groups that benefit more are female, grade 9, junior high and the students more adapted to school.
 Those who don't benefit so much are males and students less adapted to school.

 So, if the decision is taken, there will be specific impacts that need to be **accommodated**, as well as implications for the stakeholders in the learning process, policy makers and school management.
 All of those will be adressed here.